 These funds are available as soon as you leave the center, as they do this automatically.

-If you like this option, you may also be interested in how some folks earn money by participating in clinical trials and paid medical research studies.
-I wrote a post about it here.
+If you like this option, you may also be interested in how some folks are making money from clinical trials.

-I personally think this is a great way to not only make a few extra dollars, but also to help others who depend on such blood donations for their health.
+I personally think donating plasma for money is a great way to not only make a few extra dollars but also to help others who depend on such blood donations for their health.

 Have you ever gotten paid for donating plasma?